-The Grande Alpine Traverse - Bikepacking the length of the Alps
+The Grande Alpine Traverse - Bikepacking Off-Route the length of the Alps

 This spectacular alpine bikepacking route traverses the French and Italian Alps.
 Starting in Lac Leman (Lake Geneva), the route offers such diverse landscapes, over a real mix of terrain, all the way to the Mediterranean sea.
 The scenery is nothing short of breathtaking, with ‘wow’ moments around every corner.
 A journey filled with high mountain passes, alpine pastures abundant with wild flowers and bell ringing cows, turquoise lakes, historic military gravel roads, derelict but once mighty forts, and switchbacks galore!